Chicago Great Western Railway: Merger

 As early as 1946, the first proposal was advanced to merge the Great Western with other railroads, this time with the Chicago and Eastern Illinois Railroad and the Missouri–Kansas–Texas Railroad.
 Upon the failure of a later merger opportunity with the Soo Line Railroad in 1963, the board of the Great Western grew increasingly anxious about its continued viability in a consolidating railroad market.
-Testifying in 1965, before the Interstate Commerce Commission in Chicago, President Reidy statedthat although it was operating in the black it would not able to continue: The simple fact is that there is just too much transportation available between the principal cities we serve.
+Testifying in 1965, before the Interstate Commerce Commission in Chicago, President Reidy statedthat although it was operating in the black it would not be able to continue: The simple fact is that there is just too much transportation available between the principal cities we serve.
 The Great Western cannot long survive as an independent carrier under these conditions.

 The CGW, therefore, was open to a merger with the Chicago and North Western Railway (CNW), first proposed in 1964.
 After a 4-year period of opposition by other competing railroads, on July 1, 1968, the Chicago Great Western merged with Chicago and North Western.
 At the time of the merger, the CGW operated a 1411 mi system, over which it transported 2,452 million ton-miles of freight in 1967, largely food and agricultural products, lumber, and chemicals, for $28.7 million of revenue.
 After taking control of the CGW, the CNW abandoned most of the former CGW trackage.

-Trail Conversion
+Trail conversion

-A 20 mile section of the railroad right of way from Des Moines, IA south to Martensdale, IA was turned in the Great Western Trail.
-In addition, a section of track was converted to trail usage also known as the Great Western, running intermittently between Villa Park, Illinois and Sycamore, Illinois.
+A 20 mile section of the railroad right of way from Des Moines, IA south to Martensdale, IA was used to create a mixed use trail with the name of Great Western Trail.
+In addition, a section of track was converted to trail usage, also known as the Great Western Trail, running intermittently between Villa Park, Illinois and West Chicago, Illinois in DuPage County, and then through Kane and DeKalb counties to Sycamore, Illinois.